 One other consideration is that it has meant adding an extra MPPT controller.
 They can only handle 60 amps each, and the new west facing panels exceeded that maximum.

-Mobile solar panels, allowing you to follow the sun manually, are in the making; I'm anticipating about double the energy, but it does mean being about to turn them two or three times a day.
+Mobile solar panels, allowing you to follow the sun manually, are in the making; I'm anticipating about double the energy, but it does mean being around our eco home to turn them two or three times a day.

 At this stage it's a bit of an experiment; there will be an update in the future.
 There's never a dull moment in retirement for manic Bernard Preston.
 He should be on Ritalin, except that his other passion is for a life without medication.